 Martin said Beijing also needs to ensure the security of thousands of Chinese workers and businesses in Africa.

-Heitman said China wants to use the Sahel as a base from which to sell weapons and ammunition to the entire continent.
+Heitman said the Chinese regime wants to use the Sahel as a base from which to sell weapons and ammunition to the entire continent.

-Over the same period, China’s weapons sales to the continent increased by almost the same amount, from $103 million to $306 million.
+Over the same period, the Chinese regime’s weapons sales to the continent increased by almost the same amount, to $306 million from $103 million.

-Paul Nantulya, a senior analyst at the Africa Center for Strategic Studies in Washington, said Chinese-manufactured weapons—including aircraft, electronic warfare systems, automatic rifles, drones, missiles, and armored vehicles—are flowing into conflict zones in the Democratic Republic of Congo, Ethiopia, South Sudan, Sudan, and many other areas.
+Paul Nantulya, research associate at the Africa Center for Strategic Studies in Washington, said Chinese-manufactured weapons—including aircraft, electronic warfare systems, automatic rifles, drones, missiles, and armored vehicles—are flowing into conflict zones in the Democratic Republic of the Congo, Ethiopia, South Sudan, Sudan, and many other areas.

-The SIPRI report said at least 21 countries in sub-Saharan Africa received large shipments of Chinese arms between 2019 and 2023.
+The Stockholm International Peace Research Institute report states that at least 21 countries in sub-Saharan Africa received large shipments of Chinese arms between 2019 and 2023.

-Nantulya told The Epoch Times China is using its economic dominance in Africa, as its largest trade partner and having funded much of the continent’s infrastructure builds over the past decade, to “militarize and securitize” its policy in Africa.
+Nantulya told The Epoch Times that the Chinese regime is using its economic dominance in Africa to “militarize and securitize” its policy there.
+Africa is China’s largest trade partner, and the Chinese regime has funded many of the continent’s infrastructure builds over the past decade.

 “For decades the only Chinese troops in Africa were U.N. peacekeepers, but now we’re seeing an influx of hardcore fighting battalions who are using the Sahel, and other parts of the continent, to overtly prepare for war,” he said.